wimpysworld/nix-config/README.md

 ### NixOS ❄️

-A `rebuild-host` alias is provided, that does the following:
+A `rebuild-host` alias is provided that does the following:

 ```bash
 sudo nixos-rebuild switch --flake $HOME/Zero/nix-config